imranabeel/cs235coal/labs & practical work/README.md

 ____
 + Start going through the lessons.
 (You won't understand the code at first. but we are planning to explain that in labs.)
 + We acknowledge, Its challenging to work with hardware but aren't you curious about it?
+Because they are....

 <a href="https://www.theschoolrun.com/sites/theschoolrun.com/files/article_images/best_electronics_sets_for_children.jpg" rel="">![Foo](
 https://www.theschoolrun.com/sites/theschoolrun.com/files/article_images/best_electronics_sets_for_children.jpg)</a>